bigjeager/bert_ner/README.md

 | FEA_SUM_LAST_FOUR | paper | 95.9 |  |
 | FEA_SUM_TWELVE | reproduce | 95.11 | (0.39) |
 | FEA_SUM_TWELVE | paper | 95.5 |  |

+# CONCLUSION
+The reproduction result aligns with the paper, **FT_TOKEN_SOFTMAX(finetune based model)** is the best one and **FEA_LAST_FOUR_CONCAT(feature based model with top four hidden layer concat)** is little behind.
+But the best reproduction results of them are 0.32~0.33 F1 score behind the results in the paper.

+"The best performing method concatenates the token representations from the top four hidden layers of the pre-trained Transformer, which is only 0.3 F1 behind fine-tuning the entire model"